seokhyeon99/snake-game/README.md

        Snake game consists of three levels.
        you get scores if it eat food while moving using the arrow keys, but if it step on the bomb, you lose points.
        The higher the score, the faster the speed.
-       The game is over if the snake is less than 3 or hits the edge of the map or its body.
+       The game is over if the snake's length is less than 3 or hits the edge of the map or its body.

 ## draw map, game over, title and stage
   * code for setting start screen according to stage per level and gameover screen